-Plenty of previous participants had little or no gamedev experience, but they had a blast.
+Plenty of previous participants had little or no game development experience, but they had a blast.
 We’ll have lots of people willing to answer questions and help you learn at your own pace!

 No!
 Games also need artists, writers, and designers.
 There is no rule for whether your game must be 2D, 3D, complex, or even have graphics.
 Make a board or card game if you like!